 Antarctica 2 returned to Australia in 1969, and was also used in publicity material.
 It was then used as a rally-cross car for several years on

 A third beetle was taken to the Antarctic too.
 This was a 57 oval window model, taken as "personal luggage" by one of the Weather Observers on the 1967

 expedition.
 Mark Forecast (what an appropriate name!) was apparently quite a character.
 He'd rescued this car from a wrecking yard and rebuilt it with

 the help of his brother, prior to the Antarctic trip.

-Links to 8 VERY LARGE jpeg files of a VW Australia advertising booklet featuring excellent photographs of "Antarctica 1".
+Links to 6 large jpeg files of a VW Australia advertising booklet featuring excellent photographs of "Antarctica 1".
 The booklet is dated June 1963.
 Rob has the original booklet, in perfect condition.

 Cover Page - great picture of "Antarctica 1" on the ice, with mountains behind.